LGBTQ rights: Germany appoints first 'commissioner for queer affairs' | DW | 06.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-For the first time in the country’s history, Germany has appointed a commissioner for the acceptance of sexual and gender diversity.
-Green Party MP Sven Lehmann will oversee a LGBTQ national action plan.
+For the first time in the country's history, Germany has appointed a commissioner for the acceptance of sexual and gender diversity.
+Green Party lawmaker Sven Lehmann will oversee a LGBTQ national action plan.

 Accepting his new position on Wednesday, Green Party politician Sven Lehmann said "everyone should be able to live freely, safely, and with equal rights."